- Giving Programs

 Each year, need-based financial aid helps fill the gap between endowed scholarship funding and total student need.

-Direct investments in the Schools of Humanities and Sciences, Engineering, and Earth Sciences, as well as seed funding for university-wide initiatives by the vice provost for undergraduate education.
+Direct investments in the School of Humanities and Sciences, School of Engineering, and School of Earth, Energy & Environmental Sciences, as well as seed funding for university-wide initiatives by the vice provost for undergraduate education.

 Every Gift Counts